work with object's attached files

 in the folder specified into your local file system.
 This copy does

-not affect the Oberon copy, still available to other users.
+not affect the OBEROn copy, still available to other users.

 The file is not deleted from the filespace and remains under the

-control of Oberon at all times, until you explicitly delete it.
+control of OBEROn at all times, until you explicitly delete it.

 Users can retrieve one or more files from an object by the "Domain